ua-snap/prefect/regridding/README.md

 The `regrid_cmip6` flow is used for generating SNAP's production CMIP6 dataset.
 This is simply standardizing all raw CMIP6 outputs mirrored from the [Earth System Grid Federation](https://esgf.llnl.gov/) onto a common spatial grid, including file structure (how data are named and grouped into files) and calendar (365-day, with no leap years).
 We use the same grid used by NCAR-CESM2, TaiESM1, and NorESM2-MM, as this was the most common grid among the models in SNAP's 12-model ensemble.
 This grid is a "finite-volume grid with 0.9x1.25 degree lat/lon resolution" (note, the actual latitude resolution in the files is ~0.94°).

+## Production config files

+You can use the following config files to do "production runs" of the regridding pipeline.
+In the prefect flow page, do a "custom" run, and copy the contents of the file into the "JSON" box.
+Make sure to change the `ssh_private_key_path` to your own key.

+`v1_config.json` - This is the "V1" variables from our scoping doc.

+### Variable list

 Below is a list of all possible variables that could be included in the a run of the regridding pipeline, for reference:

 | CMIP6 variable ID | Full variable name |